jitterted/yacht-tdd/README.md

 [X] Rename the lastRollAssigned variable as it no longer seems to make sense in the context of
     the roll-result page, also see YachtControllerRuleTest.newGameDoesNotRollDiceSoNoRollToAssign

+[X] Rule: a category can only be used (have a dice roll assigned to it) once per round

+   [X] Need to reflect this constraint in the user interface

 ## Next Time

 [ ] Refactor to consolidate the 3 places we have to modify code in order to add a scoring category